Abhijith7711/Sentiment-analysis/README.md

 # Malayalam Movie Review Sentiment Analysis 🎬

 This is a Flask web application that performs sentiment analysis on Malayalam movie reviews.
 The system predicts whether a given movie review is **positive** or **negative** based on the text provided by the user.
-The project uses machine learning models and text vectorization techniques to make predictions.
+The System Works on Suppor Vector Machine.

 ## Features
 - Accepts input in Malayalam language for movie reviews.
 - Predicts the sentiment as Positive or Negative.
-- Alerts the user to write in Malayalam if the input is in any other language.
-- Includes a user-friendly interface with Bootstrap.
+- Includes a user-friendly interface.
 ## Technologies Used
 - **Backend**: Python, Flask
 - **Machine Learning**: Support Vector Machine (SVM), TF-IDF Vectorization